Tough action against social media spreading fake news, fuelling violence: RS Prasad tells Parliament

 The Union minister’s remarks came amid an intensifying row between the government and Twitter over the company’s principles of free speech.

-As the government and Twitter continued to wrangle over the company’s principles of free speech, Union minister Ravi Shankar Prasad on Thursday warned that strict action will be taken against social media platforms that are misused to spread fake news and fuel violence, the Hindustan Times reported.
+As the government and Twitter continued to wrangle over the company’s principles of free speech, Union Minister of Electronics and Information Technology Ravi Shankar Prasad on Thursday warned that strict action will be taken against social media platforms that are misused to spread fake news and fuel violence, the Hindustan Times reported.

 “We respect social media a lot, it has empowered common people,” Prasad said in the Rajya Sabha.
 “However, if social media is misused to spread fake news, violence then action will be taken.
-Be it Twitter, Facebook, LinkedIn or WhatsApp, action will be taken if these platforms are misused,”
+Be it Twitter, Facebook, LinkedIn or WhatsApp, action will be taken if these platforms are misused.”

 Prasad said that all companies are welcome to do business in India.
 “You have crores of followers here and we respect that,” he added.
 “Make money, but you will have to abide by Indian laws and the Constitution.”